open/close all folders

 - World of Warcraft gives us the Nogginfogger Elixir diet drink—as in, it shrinks the ingester, makes them lighter than air, or turns them into a skeleton.

-- Making one of these to escape the Body Horror inflicted on you by the titular character is the entire point of The Secret Island of Dr. Quandary.
+- Making one of these to escape the Baleful Polymorph inflicted on you by the eponymous Doctor Q is the entire point of The Secret Island of Dr. Quandary.
+The ingredients you might have to find could include frog eggs, candle wax, sunscreen, and/or tax papers.

 - In the RPG Dungeon Crawler Class Of Heroes, where food items (riceballs, bacon, french toast, prosciutto, etc.) replace the usual findings of health potions and the like, despite the dish not being "mysterious," per se, finding the delicacy of frog liver and consuming it will cause the party to "escape the dungeon."